ottogre/Data-Cleaning/README.md

 ### ***Tools***

 MySQL
-  - Used to clean data and do a exploratory data analysis.
+  - Used to clean data and do an exploratory data analysis.

 ### ***Goals***

 Clean Data:
+  - Show an understanding of best practices in establishing a control dataset prior to manipulating the data.
-  - Show an understanding of looking for and correcting errors in the dataset.
+  - Show an understanding of how to search for and correct multiple types of errors in the dataset.
+  - Show an understanding of how to use queries on the data to identify unexpected results which could indicate data consistency issues.

 ### ***Table of Contents***